 Remember walking around with a pink-stained tongue all summer long?
 I don’t advocate the return of Kool-Aid to your diet, but if you keep a tray of DIY rose petal ice cubes in the freezer, you will be able to instantly replicate the excitement of drinking pink.

-The moment I spotted rose petal ice cubes at Sweet Paul Mag the other day, I knew I had to have them for my own.
+The moment I spotted rose petal ice cubes at Sweet Paul Mag, I knew I had to have them for my own.
 But why stop at cubes that contain a single perfect petal?
 My Cardinal de Richelieu climbing rose produces miniature cube-perfect flowers, so I tinkered.
-In the end I made ice cubes that can hold an entire rose suspended in their shimmery cold depths:
+In the end I made ice cubes that can each hold an entire rose suspended in their shimmery cold depths:

-Above: Basically all you need for this project is an ice cube tray, some pesticide-free rose petals (or whole miniature rose flowers) from your garden, water—and patience.
-The trick to getting the rose petals to appear suspended in the middle of the cube is to freeze the ice in layers.
+Above: Basically, all you need for this project is an ice cube tray, water, some pesticide-free rose petals (or whole miniature rose flowers) from your garden–and patience.
+The trick to getting the petals to appear suspended in the middle of the cube is to freeze the ice in layers.

 Step No. 1: Pour enough water into an ice tray to fill it one-third of the way.
 Freeze.

-Step No. 2: Place petals or rose flowers on top of the ice.
+Step No. 2: Place petals or whole roses on top of the ice.
 Add enough water to fill the tray two-thirds of the way and freeze again.

 Above: Rose petal ice cubes are a lovely addition to any clear or light-colored drink.
 Put them in drinking water.
 Or vodka.
 Or a Lillet cocktail.

 Lucky UK gardeners have lots of sources if they want to buy a Cardinal de Richelieu rose.
-The climber is, for instance, £13.95 from David Austin.
+For instance, the climber is £14.50 from David Austin.
 (N.B.: Do you know of an online source for US gardeners?
-If so, share it in the comments section below.)
+If so, please share it in the comments section below.)

-Above: If you use tap water, you may end up with tiny air bubbles.
+Above: When you use tap water to make the ice, you may end up with tiny air bubbles.
 If you crave perfect crystal-clear cubes, use distilled water or boil and cool tap water before freezing.

-Above: I can't decide if I prefer a scattering of individual petals or a whole flower in my ice.
-Either way, I prefer it to Kool-aid.
+Above: I can’t decide if I prefer a scattering of individual petals or a whole flower in my ice.
+Either way, it’s better than Kool-aid.

-Above: I made my ice cubes in an old-fashioned metal Onyx Stainless Steel Ice Cube Tray; $28.47 from Amazon.
+Above: I used an old-fashioned metal Onyx Stainless Steel Ice Cube Tray; $29.95 from Amazon.

 For another edible rose recipe, see DIY: Rose Petal Honey.